oleiade/lane/README.md

 #### Deque

 Deque is a *head-tail linked list data* structure implementation.
-It is based on a doubly linked list container, so that every operations time complexity is O(1).
-Every operations over an instiated Deque are synchronized and safe for concurrent usage.
+It is based on a doubly-linked list container, so that every operations time complexity is O(1).
+All operations over an instiated Deque are synchronized and safe for concurrent usage.

+Deques can optionally be created with a limited capacity, whereby the return value of the `Append` and `Prepend` return false if the Deque was full and the item was not added.

 ##### Example